• Skip to primary navigation

 Print

-A 3/4 angle shot of Victoria Sponge Cake with Balsamic Strawberries.
+A Victoria Sponge Cake with Balsamic Strawberries.
+The cake has been delicately topped with icing sugar.

 Victoria Sponge Cake with Balsamic Strawberries